maxtangli/uniSearch/uniSearch/Assets/README.md

 - by inspector & stub: convenient
 - by ui.data.title/name: not practical, maybe help in implementation.

+## my feeling now @2014/10/25 19:01
+finally I made a beta that seems like a library!
+A little, really little success, but finally I did it!
+Good Job!
+Next step?
+- show this to other people and get feedback.
+- review the code by myself and try to improve.

 # TODO -> first beta

 - [x] github init